WarmyBiofuelz/telegram-chatgpt-bot/README.md

 - **Higher Reliability**: Automatic retry and error handling
 - **Scalability**: Rate limiting and resource management for high traffic
 - **Monitoring**: Real-time insights into bot performance
+- **Voice Processing**: Efficient audio transcription and style improvement

+## 🎯 Use Cases

+### Perfect For:
+- **Quick voice notes** that need professional formatting
+- **Meeting transcriptions** with style improvement
+- **Language learning** with instant feedback
+- **Professional communication** enhancement
+- **Lithuanian language** voice processing

+### Example Workflow:
+1. Record a voice message in Lithuanian
+2. Bot transcribes it automatically
+3. Bot improves the style and professionalism
+4. Get both versions for comparison
+5. Use the improved text for professional communication